 - Jakers!
-The Adventures of Piggley Winks: In the episode "Waking Thor", Ferny grieves for the loss of his pet goldfish and his friends do their best to cheer him up.
+The Adventures of Piggley Winks: In the episode "Waking Thor", Ferny grieves over the loss of his pet goldfish and his friends do their best to cheer him up.
 The episode also reveals that his mother died when he was young, which adds to the emotional weight of the episode.

 - The Loud House:

 - In "Pets Peeved", five of the Loud family's pets (Charles and Watterson the dogs, Cliff the cat, Geo the hamster, and Walt the canary) run away, and all of the Loud children burst into tears.

 - Downplayed in "Insta-gran" when the children's grandfather's girlfriend kills Lucy's spiders.
 She's clearly put out, but doesn't express much emotion over it.

 - My Little Pony: Friendship Is Magic: "Tanks for the Memories" involves Rainbow Dash's pet tortoise, Tank, hibernating for the winter — but everything else in the episode plays out as if he were actually dying.
 Rainbow Dash goes through the Five Stages of Grief, her friends have to console her, and Tank even buries himself in the ground before going to sleep.

 - The Random!
 Cartoons short "Krunch and the Kid" has the titular Krunch spend most of the short upset about the apparent passing of his pet frog Hoppy.
 The end of the short has Krunch overjoyed to find that Hoppy isn't dead after all.